UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

 11. You can now reconnect the battery, power up the robot and begin using it.
 Remember to every time in the future you need to reconnect something first disconnect the red battery connector.

 ## Bolt BOM
-  - 3x Grommet 20mm (black rubber to cover lidar holes with) LINK
+  - 3x Grommet 20mm (black rubber to cover lidar holes with)
-  - 4x 	M6 x 2-2.5mm thick washers -  temporary replacement for Shell Distancers (2-2.5mm thickness whichever is available) LINK
+  - 4x 	M6 x 2-2.5mm thick washers -  temporary replacement for Shell Distancers (2-2.5mm thickness whichever is available)
   - 4x	M3x5mm Cap Socket
   - 12x	M3x15mm Cap Socket
   - 4x	M3x8mm Cap Socket